FAQs for the Sweet v. Cardona Settlement

 If you are a Post-Class Applicant who attended Everest, Heald, or Wyotech, you will receive relief through the Corinthian group discharge process and will not have to wait for a decision on your BD application.

-• If you are a Class Member, the Department of Education’s announcements about ITT, Westwood, and certain CollegeAmerica students receiving cancellation of their federal student loans do not change the relief that you will receive.
-Because ITT, Westwood, and CollegeAmerica are all on the settlement agreement’s Exhibit C list, you are still considered part of the automatic discharge group and you should have received Full Settlement Relief by January 28, 2024.
-If you still have not received Full Settlement Relief, please let know by filling out the Relief Survey.
+If you are a Class Member, the Department of Education’s announcements about ITT, Westwood, the Art Institute, and certain CollegeAmerica students receiving cancellation of their federal student loans do not change the relief that you will receive.
+Because ITT, Westwood, Art Institute, and CollegeAmerica are all on the settlement agreement’s Exhibit C list, you are still considered part of the automatic discharge group and you should have received Full Settlement Relief by August 31, 2024.
+If you have not received full settlement relief, please email sweet@ed.gov, with a copy to info@ppsl.org, and let us know what relief you are missing.

 You can visit the National Academy of Elder Law Attorneys (NAELA) for assistance.
 NAELA attorneys, although specializing in legal issues for those who are 65 and older and/or are disabled, have experience in and information on how refunds like this can affect eligibility for public assistance.
 Lastly, you can look here to find your local legal aid office.